IskrenVanev/CSCB634-/README.md

 ## Employee role:
 - The employees can manage orders
 ## Company role:
-- If a company orders books it has 30 days to pay for them
+- If a company orders furniture it has 30 days to pay for them

 ## Project Structure: